 Familial Colorectal Cancers - Familial Adenomatous Polyposis (FAP)

-Colorectal cancer accounts for 14% of all cancer deaths in the United States.
-There were an estimated 135,400 new cases and 56,700 deaths in the United States in 2001.
+Colorectal cancer is the third most commonly diagnosed cancer in the United States.
+There will be an estimated 145,600 new cases in the United States every year.
 Approximately 10 to 15% of these cancers may be caused by genetic abnormalities that run in families.
-There are two major types of known hereditary disorders, familial adenomatous polyposis (also known as FAP) and hereditary nonpolyposis colorectal cancer (also known as HNPCC).
+There are two major types of known hereditary disorders: familial adenomatous polyposis (also known as FAP) and hereditary nonpolyposis colorectal cancer (also known as HNPCC).
 In this article, we will address FAP.

-Colon with multiple adenomas, Photo courtesy of Mt.
-Sinai Hospital in Toronto, Canada.
+Colon with multiple adenomas, Photo courtesy of Zane Cohen Centre for Digestive Disorders, Mt.
+Sinai Hospital, Toronto, Canada.

-Congenital hypertrophy of the retinal pigment epithelium, Photo courtesy of Mt.
-Sinai Hospital in Toronto, Canada.
+Congenital hypertrophy of the retinal pigment epithelium, Photo courtesy of Zane Cohen Centre for Digestive Disorders, Mt.
+Sinai Hospital, Toronto, Canada.

 Genetics and Screening

 The diagnosis of FAP is made by discovering >100 adenomatous polyps or through genetic testing in a known FAP family.
 Once a person is diagnosed, an analysis of the family should be done to determine the likelihood that other relatives have the condition.
-Genetic testing can identify the specific abnormality in the affected individual, and then look for this defect in other family members.
+Genetic testing can identify the specific abnormality in the affected individual and then look for this defect in other family members.
 It is recommended that children of FAP patients undergo genetic testing or endoscopic screening by age 10.
 If genetic tests are positive in these children, endoscopic screening should continue every 1 to 2 years.
-If genetic testing is negative, these people can be spared the intensive screening.
+If genetic testing is negative, intensive screening is not needed.

-To learn more about surgical options for FAP, visit the Mt.
-Sinai Hospital website from Toronto, Canada.
+Learn more about surgical options for FAP, at the Zane Cohen Centre for Digestive Diseases/Mt Sinai Hospital, Toronto Canada.

 Find a genetic counselor in your area.

-- A Guide For Families: Familial Adenomatous Polyposis.
-Familial Gastrointestinal Registry, Mount Sinai Hospital, Toronto Canada.
+A Guide for Families: Familial Adenomatous Polyposis. http://www.zanecohencentre.com/gi-cancers/diseases/fap